adventuremomblog

 Explore Wrightsville Beach

-Wrightsville Beach is known for being one of the best beaches in the US to surf.
-The beach’s surfing history dates back to 1909 and continued to evolve in style and popularity over the years.
+Wrightsville Beach is known for being one of the best beaches in the United States to surf.
+The beach’s surfing history dates back to 1909 and has evolved in style and popularity.

 You can enjoy watching the surfers show off their skills.
-If you are feeling more adventurous, take a surf lesson or attend a surf camp.
+If you’re more adventurous, take a surf lesson or attend a surf camp.
 This is a great way to learn how to surf for the first time or build on your current skill set.

 Wrightsville Beach was also the first beach to ban smoking in 2012.
-The Beach takes pride in being a clean and environmentally friendly destination for families with metered parking available.
+The Beach takes pride in being a clean and environmentally friendly destination for families.

-If you want to learn more about protecting and restoring the coast you might want to stop by the NC Coastal Federation located next to the Wrightsville Beach Museum.
+If you want to learn more about protecting and restoring the coast Stop by the NC Coastal Federation, next to the Wrightsville Beach Museum, to learn more about protecting and restoring the coast.

 Johnnie Mercer's Pier in Wilmington, North Carolina